Economics - Management

 • UFR : UFR of Economics

-• Type of training: Initial and continuing education
+• Type of training: Initial and continuing training

-Background: This course aims to prepare students to better understand the role of finance in the transition to a sustainable, low-carbon economy and to become actors in this transformation.
-Adapting to and mitigating climate change, while achieving ambitious sustainable development goals (SDGs), requires the reallocation of large volumes of capital to environmentally responsible projects.
-The amounts involved are currently far too small to achieve the goals set by the Paris Agreement.
-Moreover, climate change represents a significant risk to economies and financial systems but also an incredible opportunity.
-Indeed, there are significant opportunities to finance green transformation and align investments and financing with environmental, social and governance (ESG) criteria.
+Context: This course aims to prepare students to better understand the role of finance in the transition to a sustainable, low-carbon economy, and to become players in this transformation.
+Adapting to and mitigating climate change, while achieving ambitious Sustainable Development Goals (SDGs), requires the reallocation of large volumes of capital to environmentally responsible projects.
+The amounts involved are currently far from sufficient to meet the targets set by the Paris Agreement.
+What's more, climate change represents a major risk for economies and financial systems, but also an incredible opportunity.
+Indeed, there are considerable opportunities to finance green transformation and align investments and financing with environmental, social and governance (ESG) criteria.

-Project: The degree course will enable students to understand and apply key concepts of climate and sustainable finance, to understand the role of climate and other environmental risks in creating potential financial risks within the banking sectors and financial markets.
-This course will also explore the role of financial actors in participating in a global transition to a low-carbon economy, and analyze the various steps to align financial markets with climate and sustainability goals.
+Project: The diploma course will enable students to understand and apply the key concepts of climate and sustainable finance, to understand the role of climate and other environmental risks in creating potential financial risks within the banking and financial market sectors.
+The course will also explore the role of financial actors in participating in a global transition to a low-carbon economy, and analyze the various steps involved in aligning financial markets with climate and sustainability objectives.

-Because of the diversity of decision-making scales and stakeholders in these issues, it is important to understand the global stakes and the solutions adapted to local needs.
-The training aims to answer these global questions of green finance.
-It aims to be comprehensive on this subject and transversal in its approaches.
+Given the diversity of decision-making scales and stakeholders involved in these issues, it is important to grasp the global stakes and the solutions adapted to local needs.
+The course aims to answer these global questions of green finance.
+It is designed to be comprehensive and cross-disciplinary in its approach.
 It aims to provide an opportunity for reflection on the major issues of the 21st century.
-It is intended to be both a complete and stimulating course for professionals in the banking world (continuing education) and also complementary to many Master's courses in the Faculties of Economics and Management.
+It is both a comprehensive and stimulating course for professionals in the banking world (continuing education), and complementary to numerous Master's courses in the Faculties of Economics and Management.

 Read more